Five Reasons Why 2025 Could Be Rory Mcllroy’s Year

 Influence from Putting

 Cross-handed putting is already a popular grip among many professional golfers.
-Its application in chipping feels natural for those accustomed to this grip in putting.
+Hence, its application in chipping feels natural for those accustomed to this grip in putting.

 Why Matt Fitzpatrick and Others Adopted It